 I used one big one and a smaller one on top.
 The pastel colors and book print just looked so cute together.
 Punch a hole in the center of the flower.
 If you have a regular sized hole punch you'll need to punch two holes to make it wide enough.

 I then put glue all the way around the outside of the silver part so that the ribbon and the flower wouldn't fall off.
-I wrapped the green ribbon around to hide the silver part and then simple glued the knot so that it wouldn't come untied.
+I wrapped the green ribbon around to hide the silver part and then simply glued the knot so that it wouldn't come untied.

 Then place the flower onto the eraser.
 Set them in pencil holder to allow the glue to dry without squishing the flowers.